 Chiang Mai is a city of over 300 temples.
 While not quite as many as Bangkok’s 400, consider the size difference.
-The capital has roughly 55 times more people than Chiang Mai does!
-With so many temples concentrated in such a compact city, how does one choose where to go?
-While the historical temples of the Old City are a must, you may want to check out 4 special temples that are quite unlike anything else in the region.
-And when it comes to places like the Silver Temple or Wat Ched Yod, you hardly have to go out of your way to get there.
+The capital has roughly 55 times more people than Chiang Mai!
+With so many temples concentrated in such a small area, how does one choose where to go?
+While the historical temples of the Old City are a must, you may want to check out 4 special temples that are quite unlike anything else in the country.
+And conveniently, unique temples like the Silver Temple and Wat Ched Yod are well within reach.

 The Silver Temple